meeeerkat/vim-browser/README.md

+## Config
+Configuration files are under ~/.vim-browser directory Example of a valid set of config files can be found under the config\_example directory

 ## Single object model
 There are a lot of object like structures that are instanciated only once (controler, model, widgets, ...)